Natural law: Aristotle

-Aristotle's association with natural law may be due to the interpretation given to his works by Thomas Aquinas.
+Aristotle's association with natural law may be due to Thomas Aquinas's interpretation of his work.
 But whether Aquinas correctly read Aristotle is in dispute.
 According to some, Aquinas conflates natural law and natural right, the latter of which Aristotle posits in Book V of the Nicomachean Ethics (Book IV of the Eudemian Ethics).
-According to this interpretation, Aquinas's influence was such as to affect a number of early translations of these passages in an unfortunate manner, though more recent translations render those more literally.
-Aristotle notes that natural justice is a species of political justice, specifically the scheme of distributive and corrective justice that would be established under the best political community; were this to take the form of law, this could be called a natural law, though Aristotle does not discuss this and suggests in the Politics that the best regime may not rule by law at all.
+According to this interpretation, Aquinas's influence was such as to affect a number of early translations of these passages in an unfortunate manner, though more recent translations render them more literally.
+Aristotle notes that natural justice is a species of political justice, specifically the scheme of distributive and corrective justice that would be established under the best political community; if this took the form of law, it could be called a natural law, though Aristotle does not discuss this and suggests in the Politics that the best regime may not rule by law at all.

-The best evidence of Aristotle's having thought there was a natural law comes from the Rhetoric, where Aristotle notes that, aside from the "particular" laws that each people has set up for itself, there is a "common" law that is according to nature.
+The best evidence of Aristotle's having thought there is a natural law is in the Rhetoric, where Aristotle notes that, aside from the "particular" laws that each people has set up for itself, there is a "common" law that is according to nature.
 Specifically, he quotes Sophocles and Empedocles:

-Universal law is the law of Nature.
-For there really is, as every one to some extent divines, a natural justice and injustice that is binding on all men, even on those who have no association or covenant with each other.
-It is this that Sophocles' Antigone clearly means when she says that the burial of Polyneices was a just act in spite of the prohibition: she means that it was just by nature:

-"Not of to-day or yesterday it is,

-But lives eternal: none can date its birth."

-And so Empedocles, when he bids us kill no living creature, he is saying that to do this is not just for some people, while unjust for others:

-"Nay, but, an all-embracing law, through the realms of the sky

-Unbroken it stretcheth, and over the earth's immensity."

-Some critics believe that the context of this remark suggests only that Aristotle advised that it could be rhetorically advantageous to appeal to such a law, especially when the "particular" law of one's own city was averse to the case being made, not that there actually was such a law.
-Moreover, they claim that Aristotle considered two of the three candidates for a universally valid, natural law provided in this passage to be wrong.
+Some critics believe that this remark's context suggests only that Aristotle advised that it can be rhetorically advantageous to appeal to such a law, especially when the "particular" law of one's own city is averse to the case being made, not that there actually is such a law.
+Moreover, they write that Aristotle considered two of the three candidates for a universally valid, natural law provided in this passage to be wrong.
 Aristotle's paternity of natural law tradition is consequently disputed.